mjordan/createbag/README.md

     python ~/.createbag/createbag.py $f ~/.createbag/config.cfg
     done

 Save the Service with a name like "Create Bag".
-You can then create a bag using this script by right-clicking on any folder in your Finder and selecting "Create Bag" from the context menu.
+You can then create a bag using this script by right-clicking on any folder in your Finder and selecting "Create Bag" from the context menu:

 ![Create a Bag in OS X](https://dl.dropboxusercontent.com/u/1015702/linked_to/createbag/osx.png)